-Treatment is aimed at controlling infections and bronchial secretions, relieving airway obstruction, and preventing complications.
+Treatment is aimed at controlling infections and sputum, relieving airway obstruction, and preventing complications.

-Regular, daily drainage to remove bronchial secretions is a routine part of treatment.
+Daily drainage to remove sputum is part of treatment.
 A respiratory therapist can show the patient coughing exercises that will help.

-Surgery to resect the lung may be needed if medicine does not work and the disease is in a small area, or if the patient has a lot of bleeding in the lungs.
+Surgery to remove (resect) the lung may be needed if medicine does not work and the disease is in a small area, or if the patient has a lot of bleeding in the lungs.